simon-ritchie/apysc/docstring_markdowns/apysc/_event/custom_event_interface.md

 **[Parameters]**

 - `handler`: _Handler
-  - Callable will be called when an event is dispatched.
+  - Callable that this instance calls when its event's dispatching.
 - `custom_event_type_str`: str
-  - Target custom event type string.
+  - A target custom event type's string.
 - `options`: dict or None
   - Optional arguments dictionary to be passed to a handler.